 For example, the department now uses Adobe Acrobat to process forms for changing student majors, which alleviates the workload for everyone involved, including students, faculty, and staff.
 And since the COVID-19 crisis closed campus, the entire workflow has moved online.
 Manju predicts that paper-based processes won’t be making a comeback after the pandemic, and he’s already looking at new ways to use Adobe Acrobat.

 “Course syllabi are sometimes 10 pages long, and I might need to make 120 copies to hand out to students,” he says.
 “By creating an electronic version and posting it in our learning management system, I can make my syllabus more accessible and user-friendly.
 I’m even starting to use Adobe Spark to incorporate videos, images, and narration—kind of a course teaser.”

 The motto at Winston-Salem State University is “Enter to learn.
 Depart to serve.”
 As the university prepares students to serve as the leaders and problem solvers of tomorrow, there are few skills more crucial than digital literacy.
 Winston-Salem State University’s investment in digital literacy helps to level the playing field for its students and gives them a competitive advantage as they enter the workforce.

-As an Adobe Creative Campus, Auburn University has committed to digital literacy and invested in student success by providing Adobe Creative Cloud tools to its entire student body and staff.
+As an Adobe Creative Campus, Winston-Salem State University has committed to digital literacy and invested in student success by providing Adobe Creative Cloud tools to its entire student body and staff.

 Products: Acrobat, Digital Literacy, Document Cloud, Lightroom, Premiere Rush, Spark, Photoshop, Premiere Pro, Creative Cloud